GlacioHack/xdem/doc/source/cli_accuracy.md

 Statistics step information.
 This section relates to the computed statistics:

-1. If no block is specified, all available statistics are calculated by default:
+1. If no block is specified, a list of statistics are calculated by default:

-   [mean, median, max, min, sum, sum of squares, 90th percentile, LE90, nmad, rmse, std, valid count, total count, percentage valid points, inter quartile range]
+   [mean, median, max, min, nmad, standard deviation, valid count, total count, percentage valid points]

 2. If a block is specified but no statistics are provided, then no statistics will be computed.